Most mobile phone users believe that by using an SD card in their mobile phone they solve the storage problem. But is it so?

 Reduced game performance

-Some of the most important files in terms of volume are games.
+Some of the most important files in volume are the a.
 We are not talking about simple game titles, such as trills, crosswords, etc., but about those with high graphics and extensive gameplay.

 For most users it is tempting to move such games to their SD card, but this is a bad idea.
 Even the best cards won't perform fast enough for modern Android games and will be much slower than internal storage.